taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka smiles kindly via their face veil.

 Asoka: **"*Some of these plants need more sun than they'd get in the valley...*"**

+Asoka crouches to be face level with Pippa.

 Asoka: **"*If I take care of the weeding, will you run back now and bring me a hot bun?*"**